letsencrypt/cp-cps/CPS.md

 ISRG certificates include an "Issuer" field which identifies the issuing entity.
 The issuing entity is identified using a distinguished name.

-### 3.1.3 Anonymity or pseudonymity of Subscribers
+### 3.1.3 Anonymity or pseudonymity of subscribers

 Subscribers are not identified in DV certificates, which have subject fields identifying only FQDNs (not people or organizations).
 Relying Parties should consider DV certificate Subscribers to be anonymous.